 The Faculty of Law offers an interest-free loan which is designed to supplement, not replace, government loan programs.
 Students may be eligible for this interest-free loan if their allowable budget is greater than their personal/family resources and government assistance as determined by the Program rules.
 The Faculty advises eligible students as to how much interest-free loans they are eligible to borrow.
 This interest-free loan should be borrowed from Scotiabank via its Scotia Professional® Student Plan, an interest-bearing line of credit.
-Students in the J.D./MBA program are eligible for this interest-free loans from the Rotman School of Management in their upper years.
+Students in the J.D./MBA program are eligible for this interest-free loan only in their first-year, as they are eligible for interest-free loans from the Rotman School of Management in their upper years.